wiramahendra/execution-tool/README.md

 | `https://ok.com/` → 302 → metadata | the redirect is a request nobody validated |
 | DNS answers public to the checker, private to the client | validation and connection resolve separately |

-The last two cannot be handled by URL inspection at all, so `HttpTool` refuses redirects outright and pins the connection to the addresses that were actually validated (`resolve_to_addrs`) rather than re-resolving the name. `EgressPolicy` enforces the same server-side in `executiond` (`403` even if client bypasses).
+The last two cannot be handled by URL inspection at all, so `HttpTool` refuses redirects outright and pins the connection to the addresses that were actually validated (`resolve_to_addrs`) rather than re-resolving the name. `EgressPolicy` enforces the same server-side in `marshalld` (`403` even if client bypasses).

 Ports are an allowlist (`443`, `8443` for public `https`; `80,3000,8000,8080,5000` etc for loopback `http`), not a blocklist, because an agent that can pick arbitrary ports can map its own network through timing differences even when every address check holds. `is_blocked_v6` also covers `NAT64 64:ff9b::/96`, `ORCHID`, `fec0::/10`, `100::/64`, `192.0.0.170/32`, etc (`src/destination.rs:322`).